iammateus/canvas-server/README.md

-# canvas-server
+# Canvas Server

-Canvas App multiplayer server
+The multiplayer server of the project [Canvas](https://github.com/iammateus/Canvas).